PilkDrinker/PilkDots/README.md

 ## Extra configuration
 There is a few optional configurations and alts in the .config directory (waybar borders etc.) Feel free to alter whatever you want to make it your own style. 🥰

-You can also changed your desired Wallpaper diretory in .config/waypaper/config.ini
+You can also changed your desired Wallpaper directory in .config/waypaper/config.ini

 For the Theme to work in certain GTK apps, you might need to add the theme's assets diretory to ~/.config/assets